palewire/first-visual-story/tutorial/map.md

 </section>
 ```

 To bring the map to life, add a new file named `map.js` to the `scripts` directory.
-Import it in `app.js`.
+Use the `import` statement to bring it in to `app.js`.

 ```{code-block} javascript
 :emphasize-lines: 4